Music of Bridgerton: Background

-According to the showrunner, Chris Van Dusen, he described the musical choice selection, saying "It really goes to the idea of making this feel different than your other period shows.
+Director and executive producer Julie Anne Robinson said she was inspired by the use of classic rock songs in A Knight's Tale (2001).
+Showrunner Chris Van Dusen described the musical selection by saying, "It really goes to the idea of making this feel different than your other period shows.
 Whether it's music or the world of the show, the scripts, the sets, the costumes; it all comes back to infusing things through our own unique modern lens and making things feel relatable to whoever's watching."
-The director and executive producer Julie Anne Robinson said that she was inspired from the use of classic rock songs in A Knight's Tale (2001).
-To perform the selected covers, Van Dusen wanted to feel modern especially for the ball sequences, hence he bought the Vitamin String Quartet from Los Angeles, for covering the tracks.
+Van Dusen brought in the Vitamin String Quartet from Los Angeles to cover the tracks because he wanted the music to feel modern, especially for the ball sequences.

-Bowers started working on the score right after Mrs. America (2020), with the musicians performing and recording the score remotely due to COVID-19 pandemic.
-He felt it as a "trial and error" approach as he discussed with Van Dusen on taking a "super-modern approach to the sound" but with the use of traditional instruments.
-He tried with all the orchestral elements sound like they had been sampled and used it like producing hip hop or pop music, and followed the same for the ball scenes, but felt it did not work.
-Hence, he approached the traditional classical approach that was appropriate to the time it was.
+Bowers started working on the score right after Mrs. America (2020), with the musicians performing and recording the score remotely due to the COVID-19 pandemic.
+He used a "trial and error" approach, as he originally planned on making the orchestral elements sound like they had been sampled by producing in a hip hop or pop style.
+He felt it did not work and instead tried a traditional classical approach, while trying to keep the music feeling modern.

-While zeroing Simon and Daphne's theme, he used a ravel piano which wanted to be classical but slightly modern, which made sense as the story followed the younger generation of that period.
+While zeroing in on Simon and Daphne's theme, he used a ravel piano to capture the this classical but modern feeling, which he felt made sense as the story followed the younger generation of that period.
 The theme showed an array of emotions, which Bowers had described as:"In the beginning, it has this mysterious, somewhat longing feeling to it.
 It’s very dramatic, romantic and a bit darker.
 By the middle of the season, it starts to feel ambivalent when she discovers the truth behind what the Duke has told her.
 It feels ambiguous or unsettled.
 Towards the end, it’s triumphant, warm and much more optimistic, especially in the very last scene.
 That last scene mirrors one of the only times where we heard it optimistic when they make that pact.
 It’s the only time we hear the theme bright and happy, aside from episode one."The theme for Lady Whistledown (voiced by Julie Andrews) was described as "harder to crack" as every time writing, it felt too proper and did not "have the bite and sass and edge".
 He tried over six iterations for the theme until finalising the seventh one.
-Another cue, he liked in the score was "What Women Do Best" as in place of the original score, he had a cue from A Clockwork Orange (1972), which the showrunner liked but could not use in the film, hence he felt scoring the original one was harder to beat the temp, which resulted in him recording till the last minute.
+In the original score he had a cue from A Clockwork Orange (1972), which could not used in the show, so it was replaced with the song "What Women Do Best."